Quadtree: Mesh generation using quadtrees

 We consider the corner points of the tree cells as vertices in our triangulation.
 Before the transformation step we have a bunch of boxes with points in some of them.
 The transformation step is done in the following manner: for each point, warp the closest corner of its cell to meet it and triangulate the resulting four quadrangles to make "nice" triangles (the interested reader is referred to chapter 12 of Har-Peled for more details on what makes "nice" triangles).

 The remaining squares are triangulated according to some simple rules.
 For each regular square (no points within and no corner points in its sides), introduce the diagonal.
-Note that due to the way in which we separated points with the well-balancing property, no square with a corner intersecting a side is one that was warped.
+Due to the way in which we separated points with the well-balancing property, no square with a corner intersecting a side is one that was warped.
 As such, we can triangulate squares with intersecting corners as follows.
 If there is one intersected side, the square becomes three triangles by adding the long diagonals connecting the intersection with opposite corners.
 If there are four intersected sides, we split the square in half by adding an edge between two of the four intersections, and then connect these two endpoints to the remaining two intersection points.
 For the other squares, we introduce a point in the middle and connect it to all four corners of the square as well as each intersection point.

 At the end of it all, we have a nice triangulated mesh of our point set built from a quadtree.